Photo Center NW

 + Academic Policies for Certificate Students

-Join us for a Certificate Program Information Session on Tuesday, February 25 between 5:30-6:30pm to learn more about the program, ask questions and get connected with the Photo Center community.
+Join us for Certificate Program Information Sessions to learn more about the program, ask questions and get connected with the Photographic Center Northwest community.

 The Certificate Program is a 53-credit program in fine art photography.
 Photo Center NW is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
 Courses are technically and creatively demanding, and the program provides instruction on par with post-baccalaureate programs in photography.
 During their studies, students develop their own style of photography and grow in ability to understand, appreciate, produce and critique photographic works.